DaneJC/MERN-social-network-backend/README.md

 # MERN-social-network-backend:
-Backend of social networking app built using the MERN stack.
+Backend/Node.js API for social networking app built using the MERN stack.